-- 14. Select the faculty hire or direct Search Committee to invite additional finalists. - Important reminder: Hiring decisions cannot not be based on a person's sex, gender, gender identity, transgender status, sexual orientation, race, color, national origin, disability, religion, genetic information, or veteran status. - 15.
-If the finalist will be offered an appointment with tenure or continuing status, remember to schedule a 30-minute meeting for Provost Folks to meet directly with the finalist.
-Ann Becker (annbecker@arizona.edu) can help schedule the meeting. - 16.
+- 14. Select the faculty hire or direct Search Committee to invite additional finalists.

+Important reminder: Hiring decisions cannot not be based on a person's sex, gender, gender identity, transgender status, sexual orientation, race, color, national origin, disability, religion, genetic information, or veteran status. - 15.
 When preparing the offer, start from a fair and equitable place rather than obliging the finalist to negotiate.
 Do not tie a salary offer to the person's prior salary.
-When needed, consulting with HR to determine current market rates. - 17.
+When needed, consulting with HR to determine current market rates. - 16.
 Documents related to the offer must be submitted to Marilyn Taylor (taylorm@arizona.edu) in the Office of the Provost.
-Once approved the offer letter can then be routed in Talent. - 18.
+Once approved the offer letter can then be routed in Talent. - 17.
 The letter of offer is extended to the finalist once approved by the Office of the Provost.
 Letter of offer must include the name and contact information for a mentor for the hire if they are at the assistant or associate level and include the date for the annual New Faculty Orientation.
-It must also include the standard language approved by HR that outlines the nature of the employment relationship and the importance of the Notice of Appointment. - 19.
+It must also include the standard language approved by HR that outlines the nature of the employment relationship and the importance of the Notice of Appointment. - 18.
 Invite finalist (and family) to visit Tucson.

 Connect finalist to a range of faculty and to broader parts of University or Tucson that are of interest.
 Arrange for meeting with Above & Beyond Relocation Service for community orientation and housing.
 Consider scheduling meeting with HR to discuss benefit options or the Provost's Office to discuss the Partner Hire Program as needed.
-Schedule meetings with individuals as requested by finalist.

-- 20. Once finalist accepts and signs offer, announce new faculty member to search committee, department, the University community, and the Tucson community. - 21.
+Schedule meetings with individuals as requested by finalist. - 19.
+Once finalist accepts and signs offer, announce new faculty member to search committee, department, the University community, and the Tucson community. - 20.
 Thank Search Committee and the Search Chair for their efforts.
 Request feedback on how future efforts might be improved.